-This Independent Assurance Statement has been issued based on the content verified prior to the approval date.
+This independent Assurance Statement has been issued based on the content verified prior to the approval date.
 SIRIM QAS International Sdn Bhd shall not be responsible for any changes or additions made after the referred date (28 March 2022).
+Note 2:

 Note 2.

-Definition of LOW, MEDIUM, HIGH and UNSUBSTANTIATED of Appendix 1 of the data origin.
-It has been identified as one of the limitations during the conduct of the assessment to the data origin.
-In this deem identified as one of minimations under the data origin in this deem identified with the MEDIUM - Data and information has been confirmed with the direct owners.
+Definition of LOW, MEDIUM, HIGH and UNSUBSTANTIATED of Appendix 1 UNSUBSTANTIATED - Data and information was not made available during the assessment review period due to reasons like confidentiality. unattainable data source and unavailable data owner.
+It has been identified as one of the limitations during the conduct of the assessment.
+LOW - Data and information reviewed has been based on information endorsed by the data owners.
+Verifiers did not have the access to the source of the data origin.
+It has been identified as one of the limitations during the conduct of the assessment Of the data origin, it has been been used as one of the initiations during the contout of the assessment.
+MEDIUM - Data and information has been contingent with the direct owners.
 However, the source of the data origin has been based on secondary data which is not accessible by the verifiers during the conduct of the assessment.
-HIGH- Data and information reviewed has been confirmed with the direct owners.
-The source of the data origin was provided during the conduct of
+HIGH - Data and information reviewed has been confirmed with the direct owners.
+The source of the data origin was provided during the conduct of the assessment.